 Data migration principles

-• There will not be any loss of data, unless a decision is made that it is not needed.
+- No data is lost, unless a decision is made that the data is not needed.

-• The process does not guess, assume or estimate data mapping for new attributes.
-If there is no clear source of data, it will be left empty (NULL) or False or 0 (Zero).
+- The process does not guess, assume, or estimate data mapping for new attributes.
+If there is no clear source of data, it will be left empty (NULL), False or a nominal value will be applied so non-conforming data can be identified.

-• There is no requirement to collect or populate missing mandatory data.
+- There is no requirement to collect or populate missing mandatory data as part of this project.

 The data migration process